J Visa Exchange Program

 • Visa sponsorship of eligible family members of exchange visitors

-We recognize that immigration is complicated, which is why IREX staff members are continuously available to advise exchange visitors and their host organizations.
+We recognize that immigration is complicated, which is why IREX staff members are continuously available to advise exchange visitors, accompanying family members, and their host organizations.

 The IREX J-1 exchange has provided me with a dream opportunity to pursue cutting-edge research in the USA and collaborate with scientific leaders in the U.S. and world!
 J-Visa Participant from Australia